 Get to know the departmental staff; they're helpful and informative, and they'll often have the most current information.
+Important information can also be found on each department bulletin board.
+Make it a habit to check these boards frequently.

 Faculty members actively encourage students to consult with them outside of the classroom, but it's always best to make an appointment when trying to see a particular faculty member.
+Given that both students and faculty can have busy schedules, a pre-arranged appointment saves everyone's time.
 Faculty members of the School of Nursing consist of both salaried and non-salaried instructors, and the latter contribute significantly to clinical nursing instruction in the graduate programs.